walmartlabs/concord-website/docs/getting-started/triggers.md

 - `commitId` - ID of the commit which triggered the notification;
 - `useInitiator` - process initiator is set to `author` when this attribute is marked as `true`

-This trigger fires when someone pushes to a development branch with a name starting with 'dev-' (e.g. dev-my-feature, dev-bugfix) and ignores pushes on branch deletes:
+The following example trigger fires when someone pushes to a development branch with a name starting with `dev-`, e.g. `dev-my-feature`, `dev-bugfix`, and ignores pushes on branch deletes:

 ```yaml
 - github:
     type: push